 DCS: For those who don't know, who is James Johnson?

+I'm a husband and a father.
 My son Elias is my biggest inspiration for my art.
-He was born with a life threatening genetic disorder called Cystic Fibrosis (you can learn more at www.cff.org).
-When my son was born, it was heart breaking to hear the average life expectancy of a person with CF is 39 years old.
+He was born with a life threatening genetic disorder called Cystic Fibrosis.
+When my son was born, it was heartbreaking to hear the average life expectancy of a person with CF is 39 years old.
 I had never cried in front of my wife until the day he was diagnosed.
 But, we made the decision right away to not hold Elias back from anything, we are going to give him every chance to live a full life.
 He requires a lot of treatments everyday, his care and his health is my main priority.
 Kids with CF are very resilient, they work so hard just to do what we take for granted, which is just to breathe.

 Elias has taught me to value every second you get in this life, focus on what matters most.
 For me, it's all him.

-DCS: Your cultural heritage is a crucial part of your work.
-What was your upbringing like and how did you develop your painting & carving skills?
+DCS: Culture is the essence of your work.
+What was your upbringing like and how did you develop your skills?